 We adhere strictly to the government set ratio of practitioners to children:

-2 years old: One practitioner to every four children
+2 years old: One practitioner to every five children

 3 years old and above: One practitioner to every eight children